 The mother and daughter design team behind Alida and Miller situated in Australia designed the space.
 They call their unique decorating style perfect imperfections.
 What makes this mash-up of patterns work?
-The pale blue walls ground the space by coordinating beautifully with the various textiles in vibrant colors from the Far East.Continue to 6 of 24 below.
+The pale blue walls ground the space by coordinating beautifully with the various textiles in vibrant colors.Continue to 4 of 22 below.

 Anchor Your Space With an Oversized Pattern Rug

 A general rule of thumb is that the most prominent pattern in the room should be covering the floor.
-In this chic little living room seen on Homepolish, a rug with an oversized pattern anchors the space.
+In this stylish little living room seen on Homepolish, a rug with an oversized pattern anchors the space.
 Accent pillows in a mixture of styles and different scale patterns lend visual interest.
-Our favorites are the shibori tie-dyed cushions on the rattan chairs.Continue to 8 of 24 below.
+Our favorites are the shibori tie-dyed cushions on the rattan chairs.Continue to 6 of 22 below.

 Patterns Bursting With Texture and Color

 Color and texture both play a prominent role in this modern living room by Chicago interior designer Jennifer Talbot.
 The bold, pink geometric rug is the main pattern that lights up the neutral furnishings.
 The curtains featuring a subtle abstract design add a second layer of pattern.
 The finishing touches are the accent pillows in four different patterns in a range of scales for contrast.
 Our favorite is decked out with pink pompoms.Continue to 10 of 22 below.

 How to Combine Two Bold Patterns